-- (1) The authority and power to create a Supply Chain Management Unit within the Policy framework of Council, with such support structures as may be necessary to give effect to the provisions of this Policy and legislation, is granted to the Accounting Officer in terms of Sections 79, 106 and 115 of the Act and Section 66 of the Municipal Systems Act. - (a) to discharge the supply chain management responsibilities conferred on Accounting Officers in terms of - (i) Chapter 8 or 10 of the Act; and - (ii) the Supply Chain Management Policy;

-- (b) to maximise administrative and operational efficiency in the implementation of the Supply Chain Management Policy; and - (c) to enforce reasonable cost-effective measures for the prevention of fraud, corruption, favoritism and unfair and irregular practices in the implementation of the Supply Chain Management Policy; - (2) The Accounting Officer has the delegated power to formulate such operational policies and procedures as may be necessary to give effect to the intentions of this Policy and enabling legislation.
-He/she may delegate his/her powers in writing to a member of the municipality's top management referred to in section 77 of the Act or any other official in terms of Section 79 of the Act in regard to supply chain management activities. - (3) The Council or Accounting Officer may not delegate or sub-delegate any supply chain management powers or duties to a person who is not an official of the Municipality or to a committee which is not exclusively composed of officials of the Municipality; - (4) Paragraph 4 (3) may not be read as permitting an official to whom the power to make final awards has been delegated, to make a final award in a competitive bidding process otherwise than through the committee system provided for in paragraph 26 of this Policy.
+- (1) The Council of a municipality hereby delegates such additional powers and duties to the accounting officer so as to enable the accounting officer - (a) to discharge the supply chain management responsibilities conferred on accounting officers in terms of - (i) Chapter 8 or 10 of the Act; and - (ii) the supply chain management policy; - (b) to maximise administrative and operational efficiency in the implementation of the supply chain management policy; - (c) to enforce reasonable cost-effective measures for the prevention of fraud, corruption, favouritism and unfair and irregular practices in the implementation of the supply chain management policy; - (d) to comply with his or her responsibilities in terms of section 115 and other applicable provisions of the Act. - (2) Sections 79 and 106 of the Act apply to the sub-delegation of powers and duties delegated to an accounting officer in terms of sub-paragraph (1) of this policy. - (3) No municipal council or accounting officer may delegate or sub-delegate any supply chain management powers or duties to a person who is not an official of the municipality; or to a committee which is not exclusively composed of officials of the municipality; - (4) This paragraph may not be read as permitting an official to whom the power to make final awards has been delegated, to make a final award in a competitive bidding process otherwise than through the committee system provided for in paragraph 26.